State Street Corporation: State Street Global Markets

 Global Markets is State Street's securities business that offers research, trading, and securities lending services for foreign exchange, equities, fixed income, and derivatives.
-To avoid a conflict of interest, the company does not run proprietary trading books.
+To avoid conflict of interest, the company does not run proprietary trading books.
 Global Markets maintains trading desks in Boston, Hong Kong, London, Singapore, Sydney, Toronto, Tokyo and São Paulo.

 History

 The company traces its roots to Union Bank, which received a charter in 1792 from Massachusetts Governor John Hancock.
 It was the third bank to be chartered in Boston and its office was at the corner of State and Exchange Streets.

 In 1865, Union Bank received a national charter and became the National Union Bank of Boston.
 The bank later built a headquarters at Washington and State streets.
 The company is named after State Street in Boston, which was known as the "Great Street to the Sea" in the 18th century as Boston became a flourishing maritime capital.
 State Street Deposit & Trust Co opened in July 1891.
 The name was shortened to State Street Trust Company in 1897.
 It became the custodian of the first U.S. mutual fund in 1924, the Massachusetts Investors Trust (now MFS Investment Management).